ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents: The ECM Contract Framework

 We define an ECM Contract as a structured specification that accompanies every Embodied Capability Module and encodes the assumptions, requirements, and guarantees necessary for safe installation, composition, invocation, and upgrade.
-Our contract model draws on the tradition of assume-guarantee reasoning in contract-based design for cyber-physical systems~\cite{sangiovanni2012,nuzzo2014,benveniste2018}, extending it with dimensions specific to embodied execution.
+Our contract model draws on the tradition of assume-guarantee reasoning in contract-based design for cyber-physical systems~\citep{sangiovanni2012,nuzzo2014,benveniste2018}, extending it with dimensions specific to embodied execution.
 Formally, an ECM Contract is a six-tuple:

 where each dimension captures a distinct aspect of embodied execution.
 An ECM is considered \emph{contract-complete} if all six dimensions are explicitly declared or inherited through certified defaults.
-We describe each dimension in turn.
+Table~\ref{tab:contract_overview} summarizes the six dimensions at a glance: the question each one answers, the kinds of fields it carries, and the classes of failure it guards against.
+Table~\ref{tab:contract_schema} at the end of this section gives the concrete field-level schema with representative values.
+The remainder of this section walks through each dimension, explaining why conventional interface descriptions are insufficient and what an ECM contract adds.

-\subsection{Functional Signature ($\mathit{Sig}$)}
+\subsubsection{Functional Signature ($\mathit{Sig}$)}

 The functional signature describes the module's computational interface: what data it consumes and produces, in what types, units, and reference frames.
-Unlike a conventional function signature, an ECM signature must additionally specify: \begin{itemize}[leftmargin=*] \item \textbf{Input and output schemas,} including data types, physical units (e.g., meters, radians, Newtons), and coordinate frame identifiers (e.g., \texttt{map\_frame}, \texttt{base\_link}, \texttt{end\_effector}). \item \textbf{State objects,} which represent the module's observable internal state and are exposed for monitoring, logging, and governance inspection. \item \textbf{Temporal properties,} including expected execution duration, timeout bounds, and real-time constraints. \item \textbf{Invocation mode:} synchronous, asynchronous, or event-triggered. \end{itemize} Our functional signature extends the interface description paradigm established by ROS service definitions~\cite{quigley2009,macenski2022} with richer semantic annotations.
-The signature dimension answers the question: \emph{What does this module compute, in what representation?}
+Unlike a conventional function signature, an ECM signature additionally specifies input/output schemas with physical units (e.g., meters, radians, Newtons) and coordinate-frame identifiers (e.g., \texttt{map\_frame}, \texttt{base\_link}, \texttt{end\_effector}), observable state objects for monitoring and governance inspection, temporal properties (execution duration, timeout bounds, real-time constraints), and invocation mode (synchronous, asynchronous, or event-triggered).
+Our functional signature extends the interface description paradigm established by ROS service definitions~\citep{quigley2009,macenski2022} with richer semantic annotations.
+The signature dimension answers: \emph{What does this module compute, in what representation?}

-\subsection{Behavioral Assumptions ($\mathit{Beh}$)}
+\subsubsection{Behavioral Assumptions ($\mathit{Beh}$)}